flamedfury/flamedfury.com/src/posts/2023/2023-12-28-relics-of-the-web.md

 Check out Ray's [Webring History](https://brisray.com/web/webring-history.htm) page for an in-depth history of webrings.

 Webrings are making a resurgence, and many new webrings with modern underlying technology are being created.
-Ray is also maintaining a [Webring List](https://brisray.com/web/webring-list.htm), which is the most comprehensive list of webrings that are both active and active.
+Ray is also maintaining a [Webring List](https://brisray.com/web/webring-list.htm), which is the most comprehensive list of webrings that are both active and inactive.

 I love a good webring, but I'm not a fan of surfing through a webring and seeing the same sites tha are in all the other webrings.
 A webring should have a niche and connect websites within that niche together.
 Otherwise, what's the point?